Prep Football: Calistoga bounces back with 28-8 win at Pinewood

 You have free articles remaining.

-Caldera rushed for 150 rushing yards, and has now averaged 195 on the ground through three contests.
+Caldera rushed for 150 yards and four touchdowns, and has now averaged 195 on the ground through three contests.

 Momentum almost swung in the hosts’ favor in the second half, as Liam Smith capped off a four-minute drive with a 9-yard touchdown run.
 The Wildcats struggled with snapping the ball for most of the game and even reverted to a conventional under-center snapping scheme to help the offense continue to move.